-What Can a Handyman Do in Madison, Alabama?
+What Can a Handyman Do Without a License in Madison, Alabama?

 In Madison (Madison County), Alabama, most “handyman” work can be done without a state contractor license as long as you stay under Alabama’s small-job threshold and avoid regulated trades (electrical, plumbing, HVAC/gas).
 Once you exceed the state threshold (or perform work that falls under a regulated trade), you generally must hold the appropriate Alabama contractor and/or trade license and pull permits through the local building department.